morgoe/yogaruka/terms/general.md

 ### Concession Passes

 Concessions are available for kids and students only.
 If you purchase online, a valid ID must still be sighted when you come to class.
 At failure to do so we reserve the right to ask you to pay the difference toward a full membership or pass, or limit the number of days/classes on it.
 If you are a minor, your guardian will have to co-sign your intake form.

+Concession memberships reflect the same conditions as standard memberships (see above).

 ### Private Yoga Classes